WHAT TO DO IN ONE DAY IN VALENCIA

 What I really liked in Alicante and Valencia was the street art.

-Even if you are in Valencia for only a short time, you can see some street art.
+Even if you are in Valencia for 1 day, you can see some street art.
 Especially in El Carmen, you will find some interesting murals and graffiti.
 In the evening, this place got even busier than in the daytime – it is a popular place to end your day.

 The Town Hall of Valencia, the Ayuntamiento